guidomeijer/SerotoninStimulation/README.md

 # Serotonin modulates neural dynamics in a subspace orthogonal to the choice space
 <img src="https://github.com/user-attachments/assets/af61346d-2d8a-4df5-b764-7f6932d9ad01" width="40%" align="right"/>

 This repository contains all the code to reproduce the figures in the publication.
 The data is hosted by the International Brain Laboratory and accessable through the [Open Neurophysiology Environment (ONE)](https://int-brain-lab.github.io/ONE/one_reference.html) interface.
+The dataset contains 86 Neuropixel recordings from 17 mice with ~7500 good single neurons in total.
+The recordings include optogenetic stimulation of serotonergic neurons in the dorsal raphe nucleus during performance of the IBL steering wheel task and during quiet wakefulness.

 ### Installation
 1. Create an Anaconda or Miniforge (recommended) environment `conda create -n serotonin python=3.10 git` (or `mamba` instead of `conda` if you use Miniforge)